m-lab/website/_pages/bigquery_examples.md

 |-------------|
 | 4548859     |

-## Comparing NDT and NPAD tests: How many users have run both NDT and NPAD tests?
+## Comparing NDT and NPAD Tests: How Many Users Have Run Both NDT and NPAD tests?

 This query computes the number of distinct IP addresses that have run tests using both NDT and NPAD.
 The inner query (in parentheses beginning with the second SELECT statement) is an inner join between the NDT and NPAD tables containing the rows where the remote IP field in both tables match.